prigo929/Campus-Helper-Bolt/README.md

 ---

-### UX & Design

-- Fully **responsive**:
-  - Mobile, tablet, and desktop layouts
-  - Card-based grids for jobs/materials, readable forum lists
-- **Dark-first theme** using:
-  - Navy as primary background
-  - Gold as accent/primary action
-  - Off-white / soft grays for text and surfaces
-- Component library via **shadcn/ui + Radix UI**:
-  - Buttons, inputs, dialogs, dropdowns, sheets, etc.
-- Theme switching with **next-themes** (light/dark)
-- Icons via **lucide-react**
-- Modern UX extras:
-  - Skeleton loaders
-  - Toast notifications (via `sonner`)
-  - Smooth animations and transitions (Framer Motion where needed)
-  - Optional carousels (`embla-carousel-react`) and charts (`recharts`)
-  - Command palette / quick actions via `cmdk`

----

-### Planned / Stretch Features
+### Advanced Features (Implemented)

 - **Ratings & Reviews**
-  - Rate users after a job or transaction
+  - Rate users after a job or transaction (e.g. when a job is completed or a material is sold)
+  - 1–5 star ratings with optional written review
-  - Display average rating and reviews on profiles
+  - Display average rating and reviews on user profiles
+  - Ratings influence profile credibility across the app

-- **Notifications**
+- **In-App Notifications**
-  - In-app notifications for:
+  - Notification system for:
     - new messages
     - interest/applications on your jobs
-    - comments on your posts
+    - comments on your forum posts
+    - other relevant events
+  - Notification dropdown in the UI
-  - Simple notification dropdown + “mark as read”
+  - “Mark as read” functionality so users can clear notifications

 - **Global Search**
-  - One search bar to find:
+  - Single search bar that can find:
     - jobs
     - materials
     - forum posts

-- **AI Assistant (future)**
+  - Unified search results view, grouped by content type
+  - Basic highlighting/structure so users understand where the match came from

-  - “Campus Helper AI” for:
+- **AI Assistant – “Campus Helper AI”**
+  - Integrated AI assistant inside the app
-    - suggesting jobs/materials
+  - Capabilities:
+    - Suggesting jobs or materials based on user interests / queries
-    - summarizing forum threads or notes
+    - Summarizing forum threads or long discussions
+    - Summarizing notes / text the user pastes
-    - answering common campus questions
+    - Answering common campus-style questions (study tips, task ideas, etc.)
-  - Likely built with Vercel AI SDK + a free/cheap LLM API
+  - Implemented using **Next.js AI (Vercel AI SDK)** with pluggable LLM providers

 ---